Wael1122/waa/Following-HEAD.md

-This page is here to inform people using the master branch of any breaking changes to config files.
+This page lists any breaking changes from release to release.

 ### 1.6